Skip to content

 To sum up the moral of the story: Read before you ask.

 (And don’t worry, this story is hypothetical.
-In reality, I am doing all the proper research ahead of time before seeking the services of any particular agent!)
+In reality, I am doing all the proper research ahead of time before seeking the services of any agent!)

 Become Informed!